 You have probably heard of super foods, but have you ever heard of super spices?
-Super spices such as cinnamon, coriander and cayenne are chalk full of nutrients to help boost the body and even encourage weight loss.
-Check out some of our favorite super spices and learn how to use them.
-Also, tune into Daybreak this Thursday to see us talk about them.
+Super spices such as cinnamon, coriander and cayenne are full of nutrients to help boost the body and even encourage weight loss.
+Check out some of our favorite super spices and learn how to use them to lose weight.

 Cinnamon is an easy everyday spice that has shown to have positive effects on insulin to help the battle of the bulge.
 According to WedMd, some research has shown that cinnamon may lower blood sugar by decreasing insulin resistance.
 In one study, volunteers ate from 1 to 6 grams of cinnamon for 40 days.
 (One gram of ground cinnamon is about half a teaspoon.)
 In this study, researchers found that cinnamon reduced cholesterol by about 18% and blood sugar levels by 24%.

 Try adding some cinnamon to your breakfast meals such as making cinnamon and honey toast or sprinkle some cinnamon on your morning oatmeal.
 Please note: If you are diabetic please do not try to treat yourself with cinnamon.
 This is information for those non-diabetic folks who are looking to help their blood sugar.
 As always, consult your doctor!

 Spicy peppers like cayenne contain dihydrocapsiate, a compound that has shown to increase our capacity to burn fat.
 Multiple studies, including one written about in Cell Metabolism show that another ingredient in chili peppers—capsaicin—also helps to lower blood pressure.
 However, as beneficial as this spice can be, it can be a challenge to find ways to utilize it.

 One of our favorites is to incorporate cayenne into a spicy trail mix.